Im5tu/im5tu.github.io/content/video/aws-timestream-net-underrated.md

 date: 2022-10-21T06:45:00+01:00
 thumbnail: "https://i.ytimg.com/vi/NA6LXzTu4Q4/hqdefault.jpg"
 includeInSitemap: true
+tags:
+- dotnet
+- aws
 ---

 Let's look at how to use AWS Timestream in .NET.
 Timestream is a managed time series database from AWS.
 It’s fast and scalable, with advanced features like scheduled queries.

 <!--more-->